 South Africa …an RV wildlife safari!
 33 Day RV Caravan

-A short drive away from Stellenbosch brings us to Cape Algulhas, (‘Cape of the Needles’) the geographic southern tip of the African continent.
-We’ll celebrate with a South African wine tasting social here.
+A short drive away from Stellenbosch brings us to Cape Algulhas (Cape of the Needles), the geographic southern tip of the African continent.
+We celebrate with a South African wine-tasting social here.
 The following day finds us in Oudtschoorn, known as the ‘ostrich capital of the world.’
-We’ll take a guided tour of an ostrich farm and enjoy a local meal.
+We take a guided tour of an ostrich farm and enjoy a local meal.

-We continue through the heart of South Africa’s famous Garden route to one of the country’s most beautiful and well-kept secrets, Knysna (pronounce nize—na.)
+We continue through the heart of South Africa’s famous Garden route to one of the country’s most beautiful and well-kept secrets, Knysna (pronounce nize—na).
 Dramatic sandstone cliffs pummeled by the pounding surf of the Indian Ocean below make every view a postcard.
 Along the way, we take a guided tour of the Cango Caves.
 This underground wonder world features dripstone formations of real-life objects and historical figures in a stunning natural amphitheater.
 Afterwards, you’re introduced to a wonderful South African tradition called ‘Sundowner.’
-As the name implies, Sundowner is observed at sunset with a beverage of your choice, to celebrate the events of the day by raising your glass to the sun.
-Everywhere you travel, around sunset, you’ll see locals quietly standing outside with their glasses raised in a quiet salute to the sun.
+As the name implies, Sundowner is observed at sunset with a beverage of your choice to celebrate the events of the day by raising your glass to the sun.
+Everywhere you travel during sunset, you’ll see locals quietly standing outside with their glasses raised in a quiet salute to the sun.
 And lucky you, you’ll be celebrating your first official Sundowner with elephants!

-An overnight in Cradock is highlighted by a traditional South African dinner and a cultural dance show.
+An overnight in Cradock is highlighted by a traditional South African dinner and cultural dance show.
 A scenic country drive to Gariep Dam offers an option to stop and explore the dam.
 We drive through Bloemfontain to Golden Gate National Park near the Lesotho border.
 A nature walk along the beautiful sandstone cliffs affords some sweeping panoramic views.
 We drive on to Midmar, stopping to explore Nelson Mandela’s apartheid museum here.

 Our exploration of Hluhluwe-Imfolozi National Park continues as we head toward Pongola.
 We stop for a wildlife cruise and to view big game and exotic birds at Hluhluwe National Park.

 Day 21 finds us in Swaziland!
-This tiny monarchy is best known for its festivals, world-class wildlife viewing, and stunning handmade craft jewelry.
-Speaking of which, we’ll check out the local crafts at Mlilwane Game Park before enjoying a potjie dinner with Swazi dancers.
+This tiny monarchy is best known for its festivals, world-class wildlife viewing and stunning handmade craft jewelry.
+Speaking of which, we check out the local crafts at Mlilwane Game Park before enjoying a potjie dinner with Swazi dancers.
 Oh, the joys of the potjie dinner!
 A potjie is similar to a Dutch oven – it’s a round, pot-bellied, three-legged pot used only outside over a campfire.
 Cooking with it is a true South African art.

 We return our motorhomes in Johannesburg and spend one hotel night here before our morning flight to Zambia and Victoria Falls, one of the Seven Wonders of the World!
 We arrive in Zambia just in time for a buffet lunch, followed by a sunset cruise on the Zambezi River, the fourth largest river in Africa.
 We’re now in Botswana and we stay in Chobe National Park near the vast Okavango Delta.
-Itinerary highlights here include a Botswana safari and lunch, and a guided tour of Victoria Falls and a local village.
-Victoria Falls marks the border between Zambia and Zimbabwe, and is the largest (and possibly loudest!) waterfall in the world.
-There could be no more fitting finale to Fantasy’s RV Safari Extravaganza then a farewell dinner in this classic African setting.
+Itinerary highlights here include a Botswana safari and lunch as well as a guided tour of Victoria Falls and a local village.
+Victoria Falls marks the border between Zambia and Zimbabwe, and it is the largest (and possibly loudest!) waterfall in the world.
+There could be no more fitting finale to Fantasy’s RV Safari Extravaganza than a farewell dinner in this classic African setting.
 We fly back to Johannesburg in the morning, where once again our time becomes our own to return home or journey on.